Artist Spotlight: George Bletsis

 I love collecting rare plants and arranging them into terrariums to make miniature rainforest scenes, sculpting traditionally and digitally, photography, writing my own books, building robot model kits—I’ll give most creative things a shot!
 The great thing about doing lots of different creative things is that they all inform each other, and things I learn from my other outlets can open up a lot more avenues in my illustration work.

-I Believe in You.
+Your incredible work illustrating the covers of the Hazyscapes middle-grade series is such a fun departure from your work on I Believe in You.
 What appeals to you the most about illustrating the covers for this series, and how did you develop such a unique and striking style?

 As a kid, I was an absolute bookworm.
 I used to speed my way through Goosebumps, Animorphs, and any other horror and sci-fi for kids I could get my hands on.
 Aside from reading the stories, seeing the new covers (and studying them meticulously when I got them home) was my favorite.
 I used to wish that I could draw covers for those books, and I’d often make up titles for my favorite series of books and assign myself the task of drawing the cover illustration.
 That’s why I was over the moon to be asked to illustrate the covers of Hazyscapes, because it was basically a childhood dream come true!